kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - **Suspended Jobs and resource release.** In v1alpha2 the controller relied only on GC, which does not release resources associated with a runtime `PodGroup` (e.g. DRA claims) while a Job is suspended.
-  * *Mitigation:* from Beta the controller deletes the runtime `PodGroup` once the suspended Job's pods are gone and recreates it on resume, while retaining the `Workload`.
+  * *Mitigation:* from Beta the controller deletes the runtime `PodGroup` together with the suspended Job's pods and recreates it on resume, while retaining the `Workload`.
 See [Suspend and Resume](#suspend-and-resume).

 - **Job blocked on unsupported scheduling objects.** When the controller finds more than one